 When Adoptees Have Children

 Although I may have struggled to understand relinquishment, it didn’t mean parenting was plain sailing.
-One of the biggest issues for me centred around loving my daughter.
+One of the biggest issues for me centered around loving my daughter.
 I didn’t know how to, adoption itself had made me suspicious of love; it was arbitrary and painful and better to be avoided.
-I knew of some troubled young girls who got pregnant so as to have someone to love them unconditionally, but I was so afraid of love the idea had never entered my mind.
 Living my life love-less seemed a much less dangerous option.

 Teenage years test anyone and they tested me.
 I often thought we wouldn’t come out the other side, end up permanently estranged, sending a Hallmark card to each other on birthdays and at Christmas, and having an obligatory phone call once a year, where I knew my daughter would be sitting somewhere, bored, mouthing things to her friends or a boyfriend about how utterly pointless phone calls home were, whilst I cried over the lost connection.
 We made it through, though, primarily because love is about not giving up, I’ve learned, and partly because we are so alike anyway that whatever occurs, however tense things become, we always bounce back to one another and are pragmatic enough to realise it isn’t a big deal.
-Most things aren’t I’ve learned and the things we think might happen, doesn’t necessarily come true.
+Most things aren’t I’ve learned.

-For a long time, my daughter was my only biological connection, which felt beautiful and bittersweet but over time, it has mattered to me less, because we may share chromosomes but relationships take so much more than DNA.
-I am also thankful because all of those years ago, I didn’t know what the future held, it felt uncertain and confusing but now I know what it did contain and I guess that thing is love, connection, hope and finally some peace and the understanding that it’s not better being alone.
-It can be precious instead being together.
+For a long time, my daughter was my only biological connection, which felt beautiful and bittersweet but over time, it has mattered to me less, because we may share chromosomes, but relationships take so much more than DNA.
+I am also thankful because all those years before, I didn’t know what the future held.
+It felt uncertain and confusing but now I know what it did contain, and I guess that thing is love and the simple truth that it’s not always better being alone, it can be precious instead being together.